noprompt/meander/README.md

 {:foo 1}
 ```

 expresses the value being matched is a map containing the key `:foo` with value `1`.
+That means that there may be more keys.
+For example the above pattern would match the following list: `{:foo 1 :bar 2}`

  The pattern

 ```clj
 #{:foo :bar}
 ```

 expresses the value being matched is a set containing the values `:foo` and `:bar`.
+Again, this does not mean that these are the only elements in the set.

 #### ClojureScript Literals